DEEP_DIVE

 DEVELOPER_IDENTITY

 GitHub shows your commits.
 UseAI shows what you built with AI and how effectively you wield it.
-A public, shareable profile displaying your tools, languages, output volume, complexity distribution, and SPACE scores — your AI development resume.
+A public, shareable profile displaying your tools, languages, output volume, complexity distribution, and proficiency scores — your AI development resume.

 In a world where every developer “uses AI,” prove you don't just use it — you're proficient with it.